barvian/thesis/paper.md

 	{% endfor %}
 </ul>

-I found this step crucial when trying to establish a clear direction for the application's design.
-It was easy in the early stages of the design process to lose focus and plan for too many features, attempting to accommodate unrealistic use cases or planning for features I'd personally enjoy implementing, rather than ones users might like to see.
-By putting a face (albeit imaginary) to some exemplary users, I found it easier to establish a visual hierarchy for the application, prioritize certain features over others, and limit the number of overall screens to a bare minimum.
-It kept me slightly more motivated as well; having a list of users in mind kept me more enthused about the project than when I felt I was designing it exclusively for myself.
-I referred to these personas repeatedly throughout the rest of the design process.
+This step was crucial when trying to establish a clear direction for the application's design.
+It was easy in the early stages of the design process to lose focus and plan for too many features, attempting to accommodate unrealistic use cases or planning for features that seemed enjoyable from a personal perspective, rather than ones users might like to see.
+By putting a face (albeit imaginary) to some exemplary users, it became easier to establish a visual hierarchy for the application, prioritize certain features over others, and limit the number of overall screens to a bare minimum.
+It was motivating as well; having a list of users in mind often makes a project more exciting than developing it purely for oneself.
+These personas were referred to repeatedly throughout the rest of the design process.

 #### Wireframes

-With the personas, goals, and core features in mind, I began sketching some initial ideas for the application's layout and main screens:
+With the personas, goals, and core features finalized, the next step was sketching wireframes with some initial ideas for the application's layout and main screens:

 {% include f.html f=6 %}
 {% include f.html f=7 %}
 {% include f.html f=8 %}

-Surprisingly, these were the only wireframes I ever created for this application.
-It's possible I was close-minded to other layouts or approaches considering I'd mentally solidified my feature set above, but I'd like to think I had a clear enough direction at this point to move on from the wireframing stage altogether.
-In any case, these wireframes served me well for the remainder of the design stage, and it's interesting to note how much the final design resembled these initial sketches.
+Surprisingly, these were the only wireframes ever created for this application, hopefully due to having a clear enough direction and not close-mindedness.
+In any case, these wireframes served well for the remainder of the design stage, and it's interesting to note how much the final design resembled these initial sketches.
 For that reason, the layout choices visible here will be explained in detail in the section below.

 #### Final layout

 Traditionally, a designer at this point would likely create a few high-fidelity mockups (and sometimes interactive prototypes) to send to a developer to code into a working application.
-As I would be doing the development work myself, however, I skipped this step and designed most of the screens as I coded the application, only using a graphic editing program ([Sketch](http://bohemiancoding.com/sketch/)) to create specific visual assets I needed as I went along.
-This is the layout I ultimately arrived at:
+As there was only one designer/developer in this project, however, this step was skipped and most of the screens were designed as the application was coded.
+A graphic editing program ([Sketch](http://bohemiancoding.com/sketch/)) was used to create specific visual assets as needed.
+This is the final version of the application's layout:

 <div class="o-wrapper__wider">
 	<div class="o-layout">